 Copyright legislation.
 Omnibus copyright revision bills are pending in both houses of Congress, both establishing copyright liability for cable operators and public broadcasters.
 Senate Judiciary Committee has completed markup on its bill (S. 22), which is substantially same as bill that passed full Senate last year.
-House Judiciary Subcommittee on Courts, Civil Liberties and Administration of Justice, measure, H.R.
-223, and will begin markup early this session.
+House Judiciary Subcommittee on Courts, Civil Liberties and Administration of Justice, meantime, has concluded hearings on House's measure, H.R.
+223, and will begin markup early